tomheon/diffscuss/README.md

-* an Emacs mode and Vim plugin to support responding to / managing code reviews in that format (including jumping directly to the source code a comment addresses)
+* an Emacs mode and Vim plugin to support responding to / managing code reviews in that format (including jumping directly to the source code a comment addresses--great for actually making those little fixes and improvements)

 * a set of command line tools to support generating and managing reviews in the diffscuss format with a simple, directory based tool